 Artie has adapted to his condition extremely well￼ - he is incredibly agile and gets around the house without his cart on a daily basis.
 He is even able to go up short flights of stairs on his own!
 Artie is a happy, AFFECTIONATE boy who likes to be wherever his humans are.
 Artie LOVES going to the park, playing with other dogs large and small, and has surprising endurance for long walks/tame hikes.
 He’s really an extraordinary guy.
 Contact us at firstname.lastname@example.org to meet Artie.

 HOPE for the Future

 More than a decade ago the founders of HOPE recognized the need for a shelter that could offer more than a short term space for some of Tucson's highest risk pets.
 An elderly dog who lost their owner to hospice, a cat with diabetes, a litter of puppies with parvo.
-Pets that were and are savable but needed a different environment and more time that a municipal shelter could provide.
+Pets that were and are savable but needed a different environment and more time than a municipal shelter could provide.

 There was a need and HOPE stepped in to fill it!
 Many of those pets have found forever homes that understand their special needs.
 Some now call HOPE their permanent home!

 As HOPE moves into the future one of our goals is to continue our dedication to those animals, that might just need a bit more, Your monthly contributions are the key to our success!

 You keep us running!